NyashaEysenck/AI-Capstone-Project-with-Deep-Learning/README.md

 ## Results

-The comparison between the ResNet and VGG models shows that both models achieve high accuracy, with the ResNet model slightly outperforming the VGG model.
+The comparison between the ResNet and VGG models shows that both models achieve high accuracy, with the VGG model slightly outperforming the Resnet model.

 ## Conclusion